deep-security/aws-waf/README.md

 ## ip_list_to_set.py

-Deep Security can host a number of IP Lists (Policies > ... > IP Lists).
+Deep Security can host a number of IP Lists (Policies > Common Objects > Lists > IP Lists).
 These IP Lists can be very useful as AWS WAF IP Sets for matching rule conditions.

 This utility will convert an IP List (IPv6 and IPv4) from Deep Security to a minimized IP Set for use in an AWS WAF rule.